Exploring Economic Populism, a Neglected, but Growing, Phenomenon

 Date Written: January 1, 2021

-What is the relationship between economic crises and populism?
-Once almost exclusively the domain of Latin Americanists, the study of populism has emerged as a leading research agenda for scholars who study Europe and the US.
-However, researchers have hitherto failed to systematically account for the logic of economic populism and the fact that populists emanating from either the left or the right tend to converge on a similar political economic model: protectionism, crony capitalism, and inveterate rent seeking.
-We provide a framework to make sense of this pattern and explain the systematic, mutually reinforcing association between crises and populism.
+The economic cost of populism is extremely high: after 15 years, GDP per capita is 10% lower compared to plausible non-populist counterfactuals.
+We seek to look under the hood and explain the mechanics behind these numbers: we provide a framework to make sense of this pattern and explain the systematic, mutually reinforcing association between populism and economic dysfunction and underperformance.
+Populists emanating from either the left or the right tend to converge on a similar political economic model: protectionism, crony capitalism, and inveterate rent seeking.
 We also adduce supporting evidence from very different places, Argentina, Chile, Greece, and Italy, and across disparate time periods.
-We argue that populism almost always threatens both liberal democracy and welfare state capitalism and ushers in economic collapse.
+We argue that populism almost always ushers in economic collapse.
 We posit that a key reason for this is that, rather than seeing economic interactions as “win-win” situations, populists are obsessed with zero-sum thinking.
-We also speculate about what might be in store for European politics in light of the COVID-19 pandemic.

 Keywords: Populism, economic crises, liberal democracy, welfare state capitalism, Latin America, Europe